puddingForever/aws-study/week-6/InstanceStore.md

 - If you need a high-performance hardware disk, use EC2 Instance store
 - Better I/O performance
 - EC2 Instance Store loes their storage if they're stopped
-- Good for buffer /cache / scratch data,temporary content
+- Good for buffer /cache / scratch data,te
+  mporary content
 - Risk of data loss if hardware fails
 - Backups and Replication are your responsibility